- What is Castleman disease?

 - How can I help accelerate finding a cure for Castleman disease?

-- Does Professor David Fajgenbaum treat patients at the University of Pennsylvania?
+- Does Dr. David Fajgenbaum treat patients at the University of Pennsylvania?

 What is Castleman disease?